-What you feed your dogs is important.
+What you your dogs is important.
 Dogs have specific dietary needs that, if left unfulfilled, may result in health problems.
 Quality commercial dog foods are sometimes made with beneficial grains, meats, vegetables, and vitamins, but cheaper brands are sometimes made with sketchy animal by-products (essentially slaughterhouse waste), chemicals, and artificial colorings.
-Supplements can provide dogs with the nutrients that are commonly missing from commercial dog foods.
+Supplements can provide dogs with the that are commonly missing from commercial dog foods.
 Let’s look at some of them.

 Essential Amino Acids

 Amino acids are the building blocks of protein.
 Essential amino acids have to be ingested because dogs’ bodies cannot create them naturally.
 These amino acids create enzymes, hormones, DNA, and other important proteins.
-If insufficient essential amino acids are ingested, your dog can suffer from a myriad of serious health problems.
+If insufficient essential amino acids are ingested, your dog can from a myriad of serious health problems.
 Essentially, essential amino acids are essential.